josephyoong/FFT/README.md

-# Fast Fourier Transform on FPGA, Verilog.
+# Fast Fourier Transform on an ice40 FPGA